Accessibility Testing

 Accessibility means P.O.U.R.

-WCAG's four principles of accessibility — Perceivable, Operable, Understandable, and Robust — underpin HIG and Android Accessibility Guidelines.
-Our QA engineers build and maintain test cases for all of them.
+WCAG's four principles of accessibility—Perceivable, Operable, Understandable, and Robust—are the foundation of all accessibility regulations.
+With QA Wolf you can build and maintain test cases for all of them.

 Perceivable